Essential Oils & Children

 Of my favorite oils for children, there are 5 oils which are super safe to use: Lavender, Cedarwood, Sweet Orange, Frankincense & Roman Chamomile.
 These oils pretty much can be all you need.
 They are gentle yet effective.

-Please keep an eye out in the near future as my plan is to come out with a small line of Kid Safe oils which have a lower percentage of essential oils in them.
-However, Shuteye is a blend with 3 of the safe kid oils in them and mine love it.
+Please keep an eye out in the near future as my plan is to come out with a small line of Kid Safe essential oil products.

 Below you can find guidelines for using essential oils with children: